Help New York Schools Serve More Fresh, Healthy New York Grown Food to New York Kids

 Public Health and Economic Benefits of Farm to School

 - According to the New York State Department of Health, nearly 1 in 3 children are obese or overweight, a record high.
 Schools across New York State serve breakfast, lunch and after-school meals annually to 1.7 million children, and studies show that providing more locally-grown, fresh and minimally-processed foods to our students is an important way to improve health outcomes and academic performance while instilling healthy habits.

-- Students get up to two-thirds of their daily calories from school meals, and for food-insecure children, school meals may be their only dependable source of nutrition.
+- Students get up to two-thirds of their daily calories from school meals, and for food-insecure children, school meals can be their only daily dependable source of food.
 Farm to School is an effective way to improve access to healthy food for our most vulnerable children.

-- According to the National Farm to School Network, each dollar invested in Farm to School activities stimulates, on average, an additional $1.67 of local economic activity.
+- According to recent studies, each dollar invested in Farm to School activities stimulates, on average, an additional $1.67 of local economic activity.

 - Opening K-12 schools as a new market channel helps farmers diversify their business and remain economically viable and resilient.